Rosana is an author, artist, entrepreneur and podcaster. She lives in Uruguay.

-While some find beaded curtains annoying, some of us love the appeal it can bring to a room or the sound they make when you walk through them.
-There are many different variations out there—some are wooden beads, others make a pattern with bamboo shoots and then you have the famous plastic colorful beads reminiscent of the glitter glam 60's and 70's.
+While some find beaded curtains annoying, others of us love the look they bring to a room or the sound they make when you walk through them.
+There are many different variations out there—some use wooden beads, others make a pattern with bamboo shoots and then you have the famous colorful plastic beads reminiscent of the glitter glam 1960s and '70s.

-If you've looked online, they can get a bit expensive so why not make your own?
-If you have some time on your hands and a vivid imagination, you can make beaded curtains out of everything but beads.
+If you've looked online, beaded curtains can be a bit expensive.
+Why not make your own?
+If you have some time on your hands and a vivid imagination, you can make a your own set out of virtually anything.
 Here are some great examples and cool ideas you can try yourself.
 It's a great way to upcycle items, and you can work with more than one person on these projects which always makes it way more fun.

 Plastic Bottle Caps

 Looks difficult, right?
 If you really look at it, all you need is a bar to hold up the caps, and since they are very light, any bar will do.
 Drill holes on top and bottoms of caps and start tying fishing line to each end, continuing your way down each strand until you're done.
 Measure the distance between each strand first, and after you do one strand, you'll know how many you'll need to do the rest.

 Tip: You don't have to put the line through each hole, cut then start another.
 Just thread it through one hole, then continue it to the bottom of the cap, continuing to the top of the other cap, without cutting at all.
 It's a clear line, so you really won't see it.
 This depends on how much time you have on your hands.